DanieleMDiNosse/Univ3_fetcher/README.md

 ## Tips
 - RPC nodes may rate limit large requests.
 Supplying multiple URLs and modest chunk sizes improves reliability.
 - Balance `subgraph_page_size` and `chunk_events` to fit your memory budget while keeping API calls efficient.
-- Gas columns (`gasUsed`, `gasPrice`, `effectiveGasPrice`) require transaction receipts, which significantly increase runtime—only enable them when needed.
+- Gas columns (`gasUsed`, `gasPrice`, `effectiveGasPrice`) require transaction receipts, which significantly i ncrease runtime—only enable them when needed.
 - Re-run failed harvests with the same config to resume from the latest checkpoint instead of starting over.
 - The combined pickle saved under `data/<pool>.pkl` (if present) is reused to speed up repeated runs; clear it if you want a fresh aggregation.
 - For the liquidity animator, start with a narrower time range to validate your config before rendering long animations.